On this page

 - payroll processing arrangements.

-Payment facilities (also known as merchant facilities) give your customer's options when they pay by credit or debit card.
-A merchant facility allows you to process payments your customers make by credit or debit card either manually or electronically.
-Merchant facilities improve your cash flow, as your customers don't need to have cash in their account to pay.
+Merchant facilities (also known as payment facilities) give your customers options when they pay by credit or debit card.
+A merchant facility allows you to process payments your customers make by credit or debit card – either manually or electronically.
+Merchant facilities improve your cash flow as your customers don't need to have cash in their account to pay.

-Using merchant facilities speeds up payment and reduces administration costs (such as printing paper invoices).
-It avoids having to set up accounts for one-off transactions.
+Using merchant facilities speeds up payment and reduces administration costs, such as printing paper invoices, and avoids having to set up accounts for one-off transactions.

 Before you meet with your bank or financial institution to set up a merchant facility, be clear about:

-- whether you'll need an EFTPOS terminal to swipe debit and credit cards, e.g. if you have a retail store where your customers walk in and use their card to pay
+- whether you'll need an EFTPOS terminal to swipe debit and credit cards, for example if you have a retail store where customers walk in and use their card to pay

-- whether there is another way to process orders (such as a manual docket system).
-If you take most of your orders using mail, phone, fax or internet, extra account fees might be charged for manual processing, and funds will not be available as quickly as EFTPOS
+- whether there's another way to process orders, such as a manual docket system – if you take most of your orders using mail, phone, fax or internet, extra account fees might be charged for manual processing, and funds will not be available as quickly as EFTPOS

 - what volume of credit card transactions versus cash or other payment methods you expect.